alexstr22/Advanced-Lane-Finding/writeup_report.md

 ### Discussion

 Ideas for improvement
--More accurate selection of filter hyperparameters
+*More accurate selection of filter hyperparameters
--I think can work on improving the function - "search_around_poly" -Apply neural networks ( I looked into the next lesson :) )
+*I think can work on improving the function - "search_around_poly" *Apply neural networks ( I looked into the next lesson :) )